 - copy the URL for the mod’s GitHub repository

 - restart norns using

 SYSTEM > RESTART

-mods by their nature can have a negative impact on system stability or make system level changes which may not be universally welcome. by default a mod, even if installed, will not be loaded. one must explicitly enable a mod and restart norns before its functionality will be available.
+By their very nature, mods can have a negative impact on system stability or make system level changes which may not be universally welcome.
+Even if installed, a mod will by default start as unloaded.
+One must explicitly enable a mod and restart norns before its functionality will be available.

 SYSTEM > MODS to see the list of installed mods.
 Mods which are loaded will have a small dot to the left of their name.
 Use E2 to selected an item in the list and then use E3 to enable or disable as appropriate.
 Unloaded mods will show a

 + to the right their name to indicate that they will be enabled (and thus loaded) on restart.
 Loaded mods will show a

 - to the right of their name indicating they will be disabled on restart.